John Tavares Game Preview: Maple Leafs vs. Rangers

 Tavares Season Stats Insights

-- Tavares has a goal in eight games this year through 25 games played, but has not had multiple goals in any of those games.
+- In 28 games this season, Tavares has averaged 18:45 on the ice, while putting up a plus-minus rating of +8.

+- In nine of 28 games this year, Tavares has scored a goal, but there are no multi-goal efforts on his ledger.

-- Tavares has a point in 17 of 25 games this year, with multiple points in six of them.
+- Tavares has a point in 20 of 28 games this year, with multiple points in seven of them.

-- Tavares has an assist in 12 of 25 games this year, with multiple assists on four occasions.
+- Tavares has an assist in 14 of 28 games this year, with multiple assists on five occasions.

-- The implied probability is 62.5% that Tavares hits the over on his points over/under based on the odds.
+- Tavares' odds on his points over/under carry an implied probability of 61.7% that he goes over.

-- Tavares has an implied probability of 42.6% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Tavares has an implied probability of 42.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.